This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #UnicornSnackPack #CollectiveBias

 This post contains affiliate links.
 Thank you for your support.

-What kind of glue can I use on Cricut Chipboard?
+What kind of adhesive can I use with Cricut Chipboard and Wood?

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.